nerium-security/cycas/README.md

 # Azure Data Explorer Ingestor

-The **Azure Data Explorer Ingestor (ADX Ingestor)** is a Python-based tool designed for automating the ingestion of Velociraptor data into Azure Data Explorer (ADX)**.
-It supports reading zip files (either password encrypted or not) from Blob storage, SFTP storage and localfolders.
-This can either be raw forensic artifacts collected via kapefile artifact or json files.
+This Python-based solution that uploads forensic artefacts to Azure Data Explorer (ADX).
+It supports artefacts collected with Velociraptor, wether these are raw artefacts that require post-postprocessing or that are already post-processed to JSON format.

+## Use cases

+When forensic artefacts are collected using Velociraptor

+- Run on Windows/Linux device for post-process raw forensic artefacts to json(l) and csv using Velociraptor
+- Pipeline for ingesting forensic artefacts at scale to automatically ingest zip files with forensic artefacts from Blob or SFTP storage using Azure Functions

+## drawing

 ## Supported inputsources

-Supported sources for zip files:
 - Blob storage using azure authentication
 - Blob storage using SAS tokens
 - SFTP storage